ChrystianDuarte/rhosmapi/README.md

-because the syndesys webconsole lost , its only for demostration
+because the syndesys webconsole lost , its only for demostrations

 ### Install NetworkPolicy AllNamespaces